What You See Is Not What You Get: Asbestos in the Attic?

 The question is, was asbestos used in attic insulation by the previous owners?

 Solution: When we arrived to provide the estimate, we asked to see a laboratory report confirming that the vermiculite (loose insulation) found in the attic actually did contain asbestos.
 However, no testing was provided.
 The inspector wrote “asbestos” on the report, based solely on his experience.

 Asbestos is scary.
-Left untreated, it can make you sick in the long terms.
+Left untreated, it can make you sick in the long term.
 It’s not alive like mold but it can spread in the air.
 It’s basically a type of dust – a carcinogenic dust.

 Maybe the first inspector was just being careful, but the truth is you can only confirm the presence of asbestos with a test.

 We first recommended a vermiculite test, in order to understand the level of contamination and figure out how best to proceed with abatement.